TediCross/TediCross/README.md

    - If you want to bridge a Telegram group or channel, remember that the ID is negative.
 Include the `-` when entering it into the settings file
    - It is important that the Discord  channel ID is wrapped with single quotes when entered into the settings file. `'244791815503347712'`, not `244791815503347712`
  12. Restart TediCross.
 You stop it by pressing CTRL + C in the terminal it is running in
+ 13. To turn on threads support (EXPERIMENTAL) just add `threadMap` section under particular `Bridge`.
+Write `/threadinfo` in telegram and discord threads to get corresponding IDs.

 Done!
 You now have a nice bridge between a Telegram chat and a Discord channel